elixir-cldr/cldr_calendars/README.md

 # Introduction

 Calendars are curious things.
 For centuries people from all cultures have sought to impose human order on the astronomical movements of the earth and moon.
-Today, despite much of the world converting on the Gregorian calendar, there remain many derivative and alternative ways for humans to organize the passage of time.
+Today, despite much of the world converging on the [Proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) calendar, there remain many derivative and alternative ways for humans to organize the passage of time.

 `Cldr Calendars` builds on Elixir's standard `Calendar` module to provide additional calendars and calendar functionality intended to be of practical use.
 In particular `Cdlr Calendars`: